 Communication training has also been connected to important team-level outcomes.
-Cornelius and Boos (2003) found that groups who received communication training experienced higher levels of coherence and mutual understanding than groups who received no training.
-Savicki, Kelley, and Ammon (2003) tested a high communication style training protocol for email communication and found that groups who received training reported significantly higher levels of self-disclosure and opinion.
-Because MST training has never been empirically examined in any context, the present study seeks to determine how effective MST training is in influencing students’ behavior and impacting important team outcomes.
+Cornelius and Boos (2003) found that groups who received communication training experienced higher levels of coherence and mutual understanding than did groups who received no training.
+Savicki, Kelley, and Ammon (2002) tested a high communication-style training protocol for e-mail communication and found that groups receiving training reported significantly higher levels of self-disclosure and willingness to share opinions.
+Because MST training has never been empirically examined in any context, this study seeks to determine how effective MST training is in influencing students’ behavior and important team outcomes.

 Hypotheses

 The central proposition of MST states that matching media capabilities, communication processes, and appropriation factors leads to media fit.
-Since the MST training program explicitly trains participants about these concepts, it logically follows that group who receives MST training will report higher levels media fit behavior.
-Therefore, I propose hypothesis 1.
+Since the MST training program explicitly teaches participants these concepts, groups who receive MST training should report higher levels of media-fit behavior.
+Therefore, I propose hypothesis 1 (H1):

-H1: Participants who receive MST training will report higher levels media fit behavior than participants who do not.
+H1.
+Participants who receive MST training will report higher levels of media-fit behavior than will participants who do not receive this training.

-Second, Dennis et al. (2008) argue, “communication performance will be improved when individuals use a variety of media to perform a task, rather than just one medium” (p.
+Second, Dennis et al. (2008) argued that “communication performance will be improved when individuals use a variety of media to perform a task, rather than just one medium” (p.
 575).
-Since participants will be trained to this end, it is logical to predict that participants who receive MST training will communicate more, as proposed in hypothesis 2.
+Because participants will be trained to this end, participants who receive MST training should communicate more, as hypothesis 2 (H2) proposes:

-H2: Participants who receive MST training will communicate more than participants who do not.
+H2.
+Participants who receive MST training will communicate more than will participants who do not receive this training.

 Third, MST posits that media fit leads to improved communication performance.
-In previous research, communication performance is measured at the task-level.
-Because the present study is a field study, it’s not possible to measure communication performance for each individual task.
-Instead, I used a fully validated communication quality construct, which consists of five sub-categories: discussion quality, appropriateness, richness, openness, and accuracy (Lowry, Roberts, Romano, Cheney, & Hightower, 2006).
-Hypothesis 3, therefore, is broken into five sub-hypotheses to measure communication quality.
+In previous research, communication performance is measured at the task level.
+Because this study is a field study, I could not measure communication performance for each individual task.
+Instead, I used a fully validated communication-quality construct, which consists of five subcategories: discussion quality, appropriateness, richness, openness, and accuracy (Lowry, Roberts, Romano, Cheney, & Hightower, 2006).
+Hypothesis 3 (H3), therefore, is broken into five subhypotheses to measure communication quality:

-H3a: Participants who receive MST training will report higher levels of group discussion quality than participants who do not.
+H3a.
+Participants who receive MST training will report higher levels of group discussion quality than will participants who do not receive this training.

-H3b: Participants who receive MST training will report higher levels of communication appropriateness than participants who do not.
+H3b.
+Participants who receive MST training will report higher levels of communication appropriateness than will participants who do not receive this training.

-H3c: Participants who receive MST training will report higher levels of communication richness than participants who do not.
+H3c.
+Participants who receive MST training will report higher levels of communication richness than will participants who do not receive this training.

-H3d: Participants who receive MST training will report higher levels of openness than participants who do not.
+H3d.
+Participants who receive MST training will report higher levels of openness than will participants who do not receive this training.

-H3e: Participants who receive MST training will report higher levels of accuracy than participants who do not.
+H3e.
+Participants who receive MST training will report higher levels of accuracy than will participants who do not receive this training.

 Finally, MST argues that task performance is positively influenced by communication performance.
-Again, since the current study examines teams in a field setting, it’s not possible to measure performance at the task-level.
-Furthermore, the training should hypothetically influence behavior throughout the project, and not merely on a single task.
-Performance, then, is measured using a fully validated group effectiveness construct.
+Again, since this study examines teams in a field setting, I cannot not measure performance at the task level.
+Furthermore, the training should hypothetically influence behavior throughout the project and not merely on a single task.
+Hypothesis 4 (H4), then, predicts improved performance, which is measured using a fully validated group-effectiveness construct:

-H4: Participants who receive MST training will report higher levels of group effectiveness than participants who do not.
+H4.
+Participants who receive MST training will report higher levels of group effectiveness than will participants who do not receive this training.

-See Figure 1 for a visual representation of the theoretical research model.
+This theoretical research model is illustrated in Figure 1.

 INSERT FIGURE 1 ABOUT HERE